GOTS - What is the Global Organic Textile Standard? - NIKIN CH

 Cords

-How GOTS came into being
+How GOTS came about

-• International Association of the Natural Textile Industry from Germany
+• International association of the natural textile industry from Germany

 • Organic Trade Association from the United States